dendibakh/perf-book/chapters/4-Terminology-And-Metrics/4-5 Pipeline Slot.md

 Intel's Skylake and AMD Zen3 cores have a 4-wide allocation.
 Intel's SunnyCove microarchitecture was a 5-wide design.
 As of the end of 2023, the most recent Goldencove and Zen4 architectures both have a 6-wide allocation.
 Apple M1 and M2 designs 8-wide, and Apple M3 is 9-$\mu$op execution bandwidth see [@AppleOptimizationGuide, Table 4.10].
 The width of a machine puts a cap on the IPC.
 This means that the maximum achievable IPC of a processor equals its width.[^2] For example, when your calculations show more than 6 IPC on a Goldencove-based machine, you should be suspicious.

-Pipeline slot is one of the core metrics in Top-down Microarchitecture Analysis (see [@sec:TMA]).
-For example, Front-End Bound and Back-End Bound metrics are expressed as a percentage of unutilized Pipeline Slots due to various bottlenecks.
+Pipeline slot utilization is one of the core metrics in Top-down Microarchitecture Analysis (see [@sec:TMA]).
+For example, Front-End Bound and Back-End Bound metrics are expressed as a percentage of unutilized pipeline slots due to various bottlenecks.

 [^2]: Although there are some exceptions.
 For instance, macrofused compare-and-branch instructions only require a single pipeline slot but are counted as two instructions.
 In some extreme cases, this may cause IPC to be greater than the machine width.